 THE FIRST SESSION

-In the first session, we go through the Terms of Therapy.
-This covers things like confidentiality, the collaborative nature of the work, session structure, payment, cancellation policy, your GDPR rights, etc. We go over each of these together until you are happy and clear about everything.
+In the first session, we go through the Informed Consent document together until you are happy and clear about everything.

-In the first session, you are free to start off wherever you would like to begin.
-You might want to focus on some of the questions mentioned above or you might have something in particular that you really want to get off your chest.
+In the first session, you are free to start where you would like to begin.
+You may want to focus on some of the questions mentioned above or you might have something in particular that you really want to offload.
 At the beginning, especially if you are concerned about what you will talk about, you can make a few notes to support yourself.

 AFTER THE FIRST SESSION